farihaakhan/Flight-Delay-Analysis/README.md

 - [Conclusion](#conclusion)

 ## Project Overview
 The aviation industry is dynamic, with various factors influencing flight operations.
-The goal of this project is to analyze flight data from two major airports in the Pacific Northwest (SEA and PDX) to investigate the impact of weather conditions, routes, and airlines on departure delays and cancellations.
+This project aims to analyze flight data from two major airports in the Pacific Northwest (SEA and PDX) to investigate the impact of weather conditions, routes, and airlines on departure delays and cancellations.

 ## Objectives
 - Identify routes and airlines with the highest number of cancellations.